aantropov/memory-allocator-contest/README.md

 This repo is an evaluation platform for memory allocators in C++.
 We comparing self-made allocators with default `malloc`/`free` and participants.

+## Why?

+Default C's `malloc`/`free` allocator is effective in memory consumption, but works slow, when comparing with other approaches which are not-so strong in memory economy.

+So in this contest we testing custom-developed allocators with the standard one by measuring average relation speed to memory overhead.

 ## Scores computation

 To compare allocators we compute and sum scores for several tests: small, medium, large, random.